-AEC firms are already ahead of the curve in some areas-they're LinkedIn presence leaders and mobile-friendly masters.
-But the truth is that many AEC companies, both in and out of this study, have a great deal of opportunity to improve the efficiency and effectiveness of their websites.
+Manufacturers are already ahead of the curve in some areas they're LinkedIn presence leaders and mobile-friendly masters.
+But the truth is that many manufacturers, both in and out of this study, have a great deal of opportunity to improve the efficiency and effectiveness of their websites.